ssj24/twitterClone/twitter clone.md

 5. message badge error

-   210621 I forgot to call the function that updates readBy:) when chatPage is loaded, call markAllmessagesAsRead function.
+   210621 I forgot to call the function that updates readBy:) when chatPage is loaded, call markAllmessageysAsRead function.

 6. space at right